stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 ## Generics Part 5: Type checked Elaborator Scripts

-In this part of the tutorial we try out at a new technique to get back some of our beloved type safety when writing elaborator scripts.
+In this part of the tutorial we try out a new technique to get back some of our beloved type safety when writing elaborator scripts.

 ```idris